coq/ceps/text/000-sort-variable-unification.md

 # Summary

-In addition to variables for universe levels, we generalize the type of sorts to also contain quality variables, allowing to delay the choice between Prop, Type and SProp made by the unification.
+In addition to variables for universe levels, we generalize the type of sorts to also contain quality variables, allowing delaying the choice between Prop, Type and SProp made by unification.
 This CEP is only concerned about unification, although the kernel structures need to be modified accordingly, the kernel treats undefined quality variables as an error, similarly to evars.